twiddlingbits/twr-wasm/docs/api/api-localization.md

 ## Character Encodings
 twr-wasm C locales support ASCII, UTF-8 or windows-1252 encoding.
 UTF-16/32 are not supported as a std c lib locale setting, but functions are provided to convert utf-32 (unicode code points) to and from ASCII, UTF-8, and windows-1252 "code pages" (there are other miscellaneous utf-32 based functions as well.)

-UTF-8 uses between one to four bytes to represent any unicode character, with ASCII compatibility in the first 128 bytes.
-It is also the standard for the web, and the default for clang.
-But because UTF-8 uses a variable number of bytes per character it can make string manipulation in C a bit harder than ASCII or UTF-32.

-Windows-1252 is the default on most Windows computers in many countries - particularly the Americas and western Europe.
-It is an extension of ASCII that uses a single byte per character.
-This makes it easier than UTF-8 from a programmers perspective, but it doesn't represent as many characters.
-It is provided to make it easier to port legacy C code, windows code, as well as a simpler alternative to UTF-8.

-Although the locale settings don't support utf-32 directly, you can use int arrays (instead of byte arrays) to hold utf-32 strings, and then convert them to/from utf-8 with the help of the provided two functions for this purpose.

 ## Locales (Standard C Library)